oracle-devrel/technology-engineering/ai-and-app-modernisation/app-content-management/content-management-cloud/ocm-overview/README.md

-# ocm-overview

-*Oracle Content Management Overview presenation*
+# Content Management Cloud Overview

-# When to use this asset?

-Oracle Content Management is a cloud-based content hub to drive omni-channel content management and accelerate experience delivery.
-It offers powerful collaboration, workflow management, and development capabilities to streamline the creation and delivery of content and improve customer and employee engagement.
+* Content Management Administrator tasks, such as Provisioning OCM, Roles and Permissions, Content Management System Settings, Install OCM Desktop Client, and useful materials*

 # How to use this asset?

 This asset is provided as an example.
 Please tailor the code according to your needs and your context.

-See [files/ocm-overview/README.md](files/ocm-overview/README.md) for asset details.

 # License